 Upon completion of this course, students are expected to be able to do the following:

-- Identify and apply audit methods and techniques used in practice today.
+- Apply audit methods and techniques used in practice today.

-- Perform appropriate analytical procedures.
+- Perform appropriate analytical procedures for various audit types.

 - Apply professional auditing standards, use of evidence, and audit opinion formulation process.